sr39/gizmo-debug/scripts/gizmo_documentation.md

 + [Examples on Phil's website](http://www.tapir.caltech.edu/~phopkins/Site/animations/) -- This isn't code, but some example visualizations of simulations all run with GIZMO, to give you an idea of the kinds of things you can produce (of course you'll notice the heavy bias towards galaxy-formation simulations here, when there's a tremendous amount of other stuff, but I haven't set up a more general gallery yet).

-+ [YT](http://yt-project.org/) -- A great, open-source ptyhon visualization tool with tremendous toolkits.
++ [YT](http://yt-project.org/) is a great, open-source ptyhon visualization tool with tremendous toolkits.
 It's widely-used by GIZMO users and perfectly compatible with our outputs.
+It's probably got the most active user-development community of any of these toolkits, so its functionality is changing fairly regularly.

++ [GlNEMO2](https://ascl.net/1110.008) is an excellent tool for interactive visualization.
+Its really designed for real-time interaction with the data-sets, exploring them and visualizing them on-the-fly using an extremely fast openGL rendering interface to explore them, pan and zoom around interactively, but it can also generate high-quality renders as well.

++ [Gaepsi](https://ascl.net/1108.005) is another, albeit older interactive-visualization tool designed for cosmological simulations, which can render large Lagrangian gas and collisionless particle data sets quickly and efficiently.

 + [TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/) is a longstanding analysis and plotting package written in Java.
 Observers like it because they can download online data sets directly into it via the Virtual Observatory, but it will also read simulation data (which could make it useful for simulation/observation comparisons).
 It was recently updated for the Gaia data release and is actively maintained by Mark Taylor with funding from the UK STFC.
 It offers an extremely useful "data brushing" mode, where selections made in one plot are highlighted in others, that is really useful for studying multidimensional correlations.